 PayPal Here, on the other hand, has all of the support channels you would expect for a company offering credit card processing services.
 PayPal provides phone, email, and online support for its users.
 And the company also provides support via a development community.

 |No Credit Check Required||Credit & Background Check Required|

 |Square will give the ability to process credit cards to virtually anyone.
 Whether this is a good thing or not is open for debate, but it’s a leg up on PayPal.|

 Many complaints about PayPal Here stem from the credit check and background verification that PayPal requires before issuing a user an account.

-Square's service is called Pay with Square, and PayPal Here identifies users through their PayPal account.
-Both services offer similar functionality, but PayPal's user base is significantly larger.
+Square’s service is called Pay with Square, and PayPal Here identifies users through their PayPal account.
+Both services offer similar functionality, but PayPal’s user base is significantly larger.
 Looking past a somewhat dead heat with first name payment services, PayPal edges ahead with check processing and the option to accept PIN-based debit using a specific reader.